puzzle1536/elfinder-roundcube-plugin/README.markdown

 elFinder Roundcube Plugin
 -------------------------

-This roundcube plugin integrates elFinder File Manager to Roundcube.
+This roundcube plugin integrates the elFinder File Manager to Roundcube.
-It has only been tested on Roundcube 1.0.0 and is based on elFinder 2.x as-up 2014-10-09.
+It has only been tested on Roundcube 1.0.0 and is based on elFinder 2.x git version as-up 2014-10-09.

+This plugin enables browsing files available on the server within RoundCube.
+It also enables therefore the possibility to add attachments from the server filesystem and save mails or attachments to the server filesystem.

-**Please note this plugin is not intended to be used in a multi-user RC installation.
-There are several security issues using it that way.
+**Please note this plugin is not yet intended to be used in a multi-user RC installation.
+This would lead to serious security issue using it that way.
 Use at your own risk!**

 Installation
 ------------